On the embeddings of selfadjoint operator spaces: Preliminaries

 is a completely isometric complete order embedding.
 In what follows we will omit the explicit reference to the map $\io_E$ and identify $E$ with its copy inside $E^\#$ whenever $E$ is a selfadjoint operator space.
 In \cite[Lemma 4.9]{Wer02} it is shown that whenever $E$ and $F$ are matrix ordered operator spaces and $\phi \colon E \to F$ is a completely contractive completely positive map, then the natural unitisation

 is unital and completely positive.
 If in addition $\phi$ is a completely isometric complete order isomorphism, then $\phi^\#$ is a unital complete order isomorphism \cite[Corollary 2.14]{CS21}.

-However this does not hold when surjectivity is dropped.
+However, $\phi^\#$ is not always a unital complete order embedding if $\phi$ is assumed to be merely a completely isometric complete order embedding.
 Following \cite[Section 2]{KKM23}, a map $\vthe \colon E \to F$ is called an \emph{embedding} if it is a completely isometric complete order embedding, and the unitisation map $\vthe^\#$ is a unital complete order embedding of operator systems; equivalently $\vthe^{\#}$ is completely isometric.
 In \cite[Corollary 4.9]{Wer02} Werner shows that the unitisation construction recovers the known unitisation when restricted to C*-algebras.
 We will give an alternative proof to this fact in Corollary \ref{C:C*-unit} through our characterisation of embeddings in Theorem \ref{T:equivemb}.

 Injective $*$-homomorphisms between C*-algebras are embeddings, as the unitisation of an injective $*$-homomorphism is injective, and thus completely isometric.
 Hence for $E \subseteq\B(H)$ the inclusion map is an embedding if and only if the inclusion map $E \subseteq \C$ is an embedding for any C*-algebra $E\subseteq \C \subseteq \B(H)$.
 In \cite[Example 2.14]{KKM23} and \cite[Example 4.1]{Rus23}, it is shown that even such inclusions are not automatically embeddings; see also \cite[Example 2.4]{DKP25}.
 By seeing $\B(H)$ as the (1,1) corner of $\B(H \oplus \bC)$, then $\ca(E)^\#$ is $*$-isomorphic to $\ca(E) + \bC I_{H \oplus \bC}$.
 Hence $E \subseteq \B(H)$ is an embedding if and only if for every $n \in \bN$ and $(x,a) \in M_n(E^\#)$ we have